Written by: Chris Ann Wright

 Based on the above, it is possible to enforce an oral agreement between the parties.

 The best way I have found to preserve an agreement made during mediation is to ask the mediator to draft a short and simple document entitled “Settlement Terms”.
 Within this document are the basic terms the parties have agreed to during mediation.
 There are no legal terms within the document and it is written in plain English so the litigants, themselves, can understand the writing.
 Once that is complete, the parties and the attorneys review and sign the document.
 Later, if one party or the other wants to change or renege on the agreement, the terms are in writing for the judge to review.
 Keep in mind, this may not solve all the problems encountered regarding the practicality of following the agreement but it does fulfill the aspect of “essential terms” mentioned above so the parties can be divorced.

 At Lyons & Associates, we can help you reach a fair and equitable agreement with your spouse.
 Chris Ann Wright is a court certified economic mediator and strives to make sure mediated agreements are enforceable.
-Here, at Lyons, we place a premium on personalized attention for your personal matters.
 For a private consultation, contact us by e-mail or call our office at 908-575-9777.